-Also Known As: Electron Spectroscopy for Chemical Analysis – ESCA
+XPS Surface Analysis is also known as: Electron Spectroscopy for Chemical Analysis – ESCA

 We provide highly expert XPS surface analysis services.
 Please discuss your analytical needs with either Charles R. Anderson, Ph.D. or Dr. Kevin A. Wepasnick, Ph.D.

-The XPS or ESCA Surface Analysis Technique
+The XPS Surface Analysis Technique or ESCA

 - The sample is irradiated with low energy, monochromatic aluminum anode x-rays, causing the emission of photoelectrons and Auger electrons.
 Determination of their number and energies in spectral peaks allows the measurement of the number and kind of atoms at the surface.
 See a longer discussion below.